-- 1) The american military had developed technology with which it might destroy the world - 2) In the post war years, technology was used to eradicate disease and increase food production $% \left( 1\right) =\left( 1\right) \left( 1\right)$ - 3) Engelbarts present he realized that technologies efforts of phase 2 often backfired.
+1) The american military had developed technology with which it might destroy the world

+2) In the post war years, technology was used to eradicate disease and increase food production

+3) Engelbarts present - he realized that technologies efforts of phase 2 often backfired.
 Rapid food production caused the depletion of soil and the eradication of insects causes ecological imbalances.
-(Turner, 2008 p.
-107)

 Engelbarts conclusion was that mankind must solve extremely complex problems.
 Therefore it was necessary to Improve the management of information and the control of human organizations.

 He felt confident about revealing the solution in the man-machine integration, on which he worked throughout his life.

 After the war Engelbart made a second degree at UC Berkeley in Engineering.
 The young scientist joint the Stanford Research Institute (SRI) in 1957 where he managed the Augmentation Research Center (ARC).
 "ARC was dedicated to research how computers might be used to augment human intelligence.
 In its twelve years of existence ARC developed many of the techniques we now take for granted in computing.
 These included word processing, cutting & pasting, separate windows, hypertext, multimedia, outline processing computer conferencing and even the mouse".
-(Gere, 2004 p.70) For the latter he became immortal but For this thesis his development of hypertext is far more interesting.
+For the latter he became really famous but For this thesis his development of hypertext is far more interesting.
 He promoted the WWW, since Vannevar Bush's idea was not put into practice yet.

-Between 1966 and 68 ARC developed a collaborative office computing environment, called On-line System or NLS.
+Between 66 and 68 ARC developed a collaborative office computing environment, called Online System or NLS.
 NLS offered different users in different places to work on one document on the same time.
 The user were able to connect texts and text fragments via hyperlinks.
 Also they could create indexes of keywords that could be searched.
 It actually worked as a now a day intranet.

-NLS was somehow the technical realization of the Memex - it allowed the user to call up and manage information.
+NLS was the technical realization of the Memex - it allowed the user to call up and manage information.
 And beyond that, it would allow the user to work simultaneously with other users on the same text.
 ARC elevated the process of collective feedback to a principle of social organization.
-In Engelbarts view, "each individual's comprehension would be increased by the participation of others through a process of collective feedback facilitated by the computer".
-(Turner, 2008 p.
-108)
+In Engelbarts view, "each individuals comprehension would be increased by the participation of others through a process of collective feedback facilitated by the computer".

-ARC was partly founded by ARPA and became one of the first four nodes of the Arpanet.
+ARC was founded by ARPA and became one of the first four nodes of the Arpanet.
 With the ideas of Bush, Engelbart and Nelson the idea of distributing knowledge through a network was born long ago on a theoretical level.
 The technical realization of a network in the sense of the word started to be realized with the Arpanet in 1968 - Exactly 100 years after Otlet's birth.

-ARPA (Advanced Research Projects Agency) is now DARPA (Defense Advanced Research Projects Agency - the "defense" was added in 1996).
+ARPA (Advanced Research Projects Agency) is now DARPA (Defense Advanced Research Projects Agency - the ,defense' was added in 1996).
 The agency was founded in 1958 by president Dwight D. Eisenhower as a result to the Sputnik crises in 1957.
 ARPA initiated research projects to push the development of space technology and military technology.
 But when the NASA undertook this task, ARPA concentrated on the exploration of computer technology.